-Infrastructure Methods" (page 24) shows several common types of green infrastructure that could be included as design standards in the city's Zoning Ordinance or invested in by using municipal funds on strategic properties.
+permeable pavement, or other permeable surfaces or substrates, stormwater harvest and reuse, or landscaping to store, infiltrate, or evapotranspirate stormwater and reduce flows to sewer systems or to surface waters.7 The table titled "Green Infrastructure Methods" (page 24) shows several common types of green infrastructure that could be included as design standards in the city's Zoning Ordinance or invested in by using municipal funds on strategic properties.

 Typically, public investment leads the way in the implementation of green infrastructure.
 Streetscapes and public facility improvements/ construction often include green infrastructure elements.
-To incentivize private investment to adopt green stormwater practices, the city could require development with a certain amount of impervious surface to incorporate green infrastructure or offer development bonuses (additional buildable area, landscaping credits, etc.) for projects that incorporate green infrastructure.
+To incentivize private investment to adopt green stormwater practices where an optional development process is chosen, the city could require development with a certain amount of impervious surface to incorporate green infrastructure or offer development bonuses (additional buildable area, landscaping credits, etc.) for projects that incorporate green infrastructure.

-Natural areas, open space, and parks, while not explicitly green infrastructure, serve a similar purpose.
-These areas are often better at capturing stormwater because they more closely resemble or perform as a natural system.
+While not explicitly referred to as green infrastructure, natural areas, open space, and parks, serve a similar purpose.
+These areas are often better at capturing stormwater because they more closely resemble and/or perform as a natural system.
 Unlike the green infrastructure examples discussed previously, natural spaces do not retrofit existing space to serve a stormwater purpose but are inherently stormwater infiltration systems.
 In addition to providing recreational and aesthetic enhancements, natural areas, open space, and parks should be planned as stormwater management resources.
-Landscaping requirements, as outlined in the city's Zoning Ordinance state that inclusion and placement of vegetation in new development is a requirement in the city.
+Landscaping requirements outlined in Novi's Zoning Ordinance state that inclusion and placement of vegetation in new development is a requirement in the city.
 A prime example of the intersection of landscaping requirements and stormwater management is the Haggerty Corridor Corporate Park.
 City staff and the Northern Equities Group worked on a design for the manufacturing and business park that includes wetland mitigation, retention basins, and vegetation restoration.